The Bear (fairy tale)

-The Bear is a fairy tale collected by Andrew Lang in The Grey Fairy Book.
+The Bear is a Scottish fairy tale collected by Andrew Lang in The Grey Fairy Book.
 It is Aarne-Thompson classification system type 510B, unnatural love.
 Others of this type include Cap O' Rushes, Catskin, Little Cat Skin, Allerleirauh, The King who Wished to Marry His Daughter, The She-Bear, Tattercoats, Mossycoat, The Princess That Wore A Rabbit-Skin Dress, and Donkeyskin, or the legend of Saint Dymphna.